Columbia University in the City of New York

 Profile picture

-Essay by Dev A.
+Essay by G.O

 Prompt: Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.